cppitems/cppitems/items/009/item.md

 A static member function (1) is additionally implemented, which is then returned  when a conversion to a function pointer is performed (2).

 > When is this conversion to a function pointer useful?
+> - this conversion allows non-caputring lambdas to be used in situations requiring function pointers
+> - this conversion provides a convenient way to define functions in a local scope

 > Why is this conversion not available if captures are present in the closure type?
+> - captures effectively create a stateful local function object; invoking the lambda requires access to this object; a function does not have this access
 ## Special member functions
 Up to now we did not provide user-defined special member functions of the inline classes we used to mimic lambda expressions (beside a custom constructor).
 The standard prescribes rules for the SMFs for function objects constructed using lambdas: